Secrets Management Integration

 • Having a single source of truth, which can be better controlled, changed or rotated, manually or automatically.

-• Detecting security breaches and attempted accesses to systems, done by analyzing audit logs and alerts that provide detailed history of client interactions, which can also be used for guiding security policy enforcement.
+• Detecting security breaches and attempted system access, done by analyzing audit logs and alerts that provide detailed history of client interactions, which can also be used for guiding security policy enforcement.

-Fabric supports integration with various external Secrets Management providers, in which case Fabric does not store the secrets but rather their reference IDs.
+Fabric supports integration with various external Secrets Management services, in which case Fabric does not store the secrets but rather their reference IDs.

-These are the currently supported Secrets Management providers, along with their official webpages:
+These are Fabric's currently supported Secrets Management service providers, along with their official webpages:

 How does it Work